rmorros/deepsort-lab/README.md

 This module is a modification of the [nanonets deepsort repository](https://blog.nanonets.com/object-tracking-deepsort/), which is built on top of the [original deep sort module](https://github.com/nwojke/deep_sort).
 The original nwojke repo is built only for validating the algorithm with the MARS test dataset.
 The abhyantrika nanonets.com repo adds a custom class deepsort.py that acts as a bridge and also takes in any custom configurations like a different feature extractor and other parameters.
 It assumes that the detections are already available for the given video and does not provide support for object detection.

-This repository provides a simplified version of abhyantrika repo, removing the training scripts and pre-computed detection files.I also modified slightly the code so it works on moder versions of scipy/sklearn.
+This repository provides a simplified version of abhyantrika repo, removing the training scripts and pre-computed detection files.I also modified slightly the code to remove dependencies and now it works with modern versions of scipy.
 A new test video has been added.
 The purpose of this repo is to be the basis for a lab where the students can add object detection capabilities to the algorithm, creating a tracker than can be used on any video..

 Do not use this repository if you are not  in our Computer Vision course.
 The code in nanonets repo is more complete.